 If you want to play an instrument that has such power and presence it can reduce fellow musicians and conductors to tears of envy and awe; excellent!!

 Welcome to Normans Musical Instruments.
 Welcome to the ‘mighty’ Trombone.

-There are many ‘starter’ trombones on the market, and this results in the proverbial ‘minefield’ of how to choose one.
+There are many ‘beginner’ trombones on the market, and this results in the proverbial ‘minefield’ of how to choose one.
 Well fret no more (definitely no frets!).
 I’m here to help you!

 Warwick Music Group’s first 100% plastic instrument was the pBone.
 Naturally, it took the world of musical instruments by storm, especially when the great Jiggs Whigham endorsed it!
 Its popularity doesn’t seem to be slowing down either as more and more beginners and professionals give it a go.

 Of course, the first attraction is the array of fun colours the instrument comes in.
 Next, you’re astounded by how lightweight it is.
 But it is when you first blow it when the true astonishment arises.
 It sounds amazing!